 Because there were no full time staff at the Corolla Wild Horse Fund prior to late 2006, very little actual management of the wild herd was possible.
-Now five fulltime staff, including a Herd Manager, work tirelessly to responsibly manage the herd.
+Now, CWHF has five full-time staff, including a Herd Manager who works tirelessly to responsibly manage the herd.

 Managing wild horses on 7,544 acres of diverse habitat, combined with almost 700 houses and thousands of people and vehicles presents many complex challenges.
 During the height of tourist season, we respond to an average of 100 calls per month regarding wild horse issues.
 Many calls are after normal business hours.
 We respond 24 hours a day, 365 days a year.

 Each wild horse is documented by the Herd Manager and entered in a data base.
 Horses are not branded or micro chipped.
 They are identified by color, markings, and their home territories.
 The Herd Manager spends 20 – 30 hours per week in the field observing all the harems and documenting body condition, habitat usage, and harem composition.
 An annual aerial count is conducted by helicopter and compared to field notes.

 Injured or sick horses are treated in the field if possible.
 Minor injuries are treated by the Herd Manager by capture and release.
 More serious injuries or illnesses may require capture and removal or euthanization.
 The Fund has written policies outlining procedures to be followed.
 Veterinarians are called in from Dominion Equine in Suffolk, VA for assessment, treatment, or humane euthanization.